CosmWasm/wasmd/x/wasm/IBC.md

 to other contracts:

 * `IBCSendMsg` - this sends an IBC packet over an established channel.
-* `IBCOpenChannel` - given a ConnectionID and a remote Port, this will request to open a new channel with the given chain
 * `IBCCloseChannel` - given an existing channelID bound to this contract's Port, initiate the closing sequence and reject all pending packets.